-Fish are cold-blooded animals – they take on the temperature of the water in which they live in, so temperature plays a very important role.
+Fish are cold-blooded animals – they take on the temperature of the water in which they live, so temperature plays a very important role.
 The water temperature requirements of fish depend on their natural climate.

 For example, fish originating in the lake waters of Africa such as tilapia have evolved to thrive in warm water (above 70oF), whereas fish originating in streams of North America such as trout have evolved to thrive in cold water (55oF and below).
 So, when choosing your fish, you should be mindful about what water temperature you will be able to provide.

 The fish and plants you select for your aquaponic system should also have similar needs in terms of temperature.
 The closer they match, the higher the chances of success of your aquaponic system.

 The pH control of your aquaponic system is essential for the health of your fish.
-An inappropriate pH level can cause poor fish growth and may lead to death of your fish.
-So, you need to know what result in high pH or low pH levels in your aquaponic system, and how you can balance the levels within the appropriate range.
+An inappropriate pH level can cause poor fish growth and may lead to the death of your fish.
+So, you need to know what results in high pH or low pH levels in your aquaponic system, and how you can balance the levels within the appropriate range.

 It is important to match the pH of water in the fish tank with the water in the fish bag when you are introducing new fish into your system.
 The difference between the pH values should not be greater than 0.2.
 As with temperature, the fish and plants you select for your aquaponic system should have similar needs in terms of PH Sensitivity.
 This improves your chances of success as well.
 Read our related article on how to balance pH in an aquaponic system.